watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    docker run --name api --net fabmedical -p 3001:3001 -e MONGODB_CONNECTION=mongodb://mongo:27017/contentdb -d content-api
    ```

 4. Enter the command to show running containers.
-You'll observe that the "api" container is in the list.
+You will observe that the "api" container is in the list.
 Use the docker logs command to see that the API application has connected to mongodb.

    ```bash
    docker container ls